 Teaching at Vietnamese universities sounds good but wouldn’t do much financially.
 They rarely hire foreign teachers (except for language colleges) and their budget is limited.
 You should apply for a teaching job in Vietnam at:

-Language centers: language centers are everywhere in big city these days.
-These centers focus essentially on helping and prepare for students to score high on international English tests such as TOEFL, IELTS, and TOEIC.
+Language centres: language centres are everywhere in a big city these days.
+These centres focus essentially on helping and prepare for students to score high on international English tests such as TOEFL, IELTS, and TOEIC.
 That’s why they often prefer hiring foreign teachers who could do better than local teachers at important skills like speaking and writing.

-The most prestigious language centers are British Council, Language Link, Apollo, and ACET.
-Salary varies on the quality of education the centers can provide.
-Of course they can’t be compared with international schools but still pay you handsomely.
+The most prestigious language centres are British Council, Language Link, Apollo, and ACET.
+Salary varies on the quality of education the centres can provide.
+Of course, they can’t be compared with international schools but still pay you handsomely.
 Teaching at kindergartens for kids is also an option if you don’t have much time in Vietnam.
 Qualification requirements are not demanding since you just have to teach alphabets and very basic things.

 Where to find jobs in Vietnam

 Communities like The New Hanoians, Expat’s Vietnam or job hunting forum like VietnamWorks are perfect places to start.
-They all have job-offering platforms entirely dedicated for foreigners living in Vietnam.
+They all have job-offering platforms entirely dedicated to foreigners living in Vietnam.

-Work visa is the first thing required if you plan on long-term living in the country.
-Locating your temporary housing is the next.
-Most employers take responsibility in assisting you with arranging work permit or apply for visa extension.
+The work visa is the first thing required if you plan on long-term living in the country.
+Locating your temporary housing is next.
+Most employers take responsibility in assisting you with arranging a work permit or apply for a visa extension.
 Make sure you have this cleared with them.